feathersjs/docs/getting-started/formatting-and-hooks.md

 'use strict';

 const auth = require('feathers-authentication').hooks;
-// Include the feathers-hooks bundled hooks const hooks = require('feathers-hooks');
+const hooks = require('feathers-hooks');

 const process = require('./process');
 const globalHooks = require('../../../hooks');
-// Use the userId field in a message to get the user from
-// the users service and then add it as sentBy to the message. const populateSender = hooks.populate('sentBy', {
+const populateSender = hooks.populate('sentBy', {
   service: 'users',
   field: 'userId'